 Let’s begin with how to showcase your academic abilities.
 Your LSAT score and GPA are two crucial factors that will be considered in the decision process.

+Although there’s no specific minimum LSAT score for Emory Law, the Emory Law School LSAT median score of previous students is 168.
 Considering this score will place you around the 92nd percentile, achieving it will require significant preparation, a structured study plan, and practice.

-Emory Law School requires two letters of recommendation from all of its applicants, no more, no less!
+Emory Law School requires two letters of recommendation from all its applicants, no more, no less!
 These letters will be best received if they come from professors.

 Choose your recommenders carefully, as you should have a close enough connection with them that they can adequately assess your intellectual abilities, analytical skills, and classroom performance.
 Aim for professors who have taught you in challenging courses and can provide specific examples of your capabilities.

-You may choose to write about any topic you believe would be most helpful for the admissions committee to get to know you better.
 Ensure your statement does not exceed two pages, double-spaced!
 Emory is strict about this limit and warns students will be disadvantaged if they disregard it.